spacemeat/pyke/README.md

 ### Overrides are stacked

 When an option is applied to a phase which already has as option by the same name, it is called an `override`.
 The new option displaces or modifies the existing one, but it does not replace it internally.
 Rather, it is pushed onto the option's *stack* of values, and can later be *popped* to undo the modification.
-In this way, an override can, say, remove an entry from an option's listed elements, and later popping that override will bring it back.
+In this way, an override can, say, remove an entry from an option's listed elements, and later popping of that override will bring it back.

 ### Override operators